9 X 3 2

 Geometric Representation

 The equation 9 x 3 x 2 can also be visualized geometrically.
 Imagine a rectangular prism with dimensions 9 units long, 3 units wide, and 2 units high.
-The volume of this prism would be 54 cubic units, representing the result of the multiplication.
+On the flip side, the volume of this prism would be 54 cubic units, representing the result of the multiplication.
 This illustrates how multiplication can be applied to real-world scenarios involving area and volume calculations.

 Applications in Real-World Scenarios